RayStormz2015/Minimalistic-ToDo/README.md

 IMPORTANT: The web version is not touch-friendly for some browsers

+Notes:

-And also, creating a desktop shortcut for the application is recommended, since not creating a desktop shortcut means you have to download the application from the installer again to run it.
+Creating a desktop shortcut for the application is recommended, as not creating one means you will have to download the application from the installer again to run it.
+Swipe left from the task to clear it in both the web and desktop apps.